 In the European Union, the Blue Card is a common work permit for highly skilled non-EU nationals, while the H-1B visa is prominent in the United States for specialized workers.

-It’s okay if you are not already aware of the work permits and visas you’ll need—collaborating with immigration specialists or legal experts can often help you.
+If you’re not already aware of the work permits and visas you’ll need, it’s important to consult and collaborate with immigration specialists or legal experts before you decide on an international hiring plan.

-🧠 Remember: Requirements vary significantly by country, and as an employer, you need to always ensure compliance is followed in your hiring process.
+🧠 Remember: Requirements vary significantly by country, and as an employer, you must always ensure compliance in your hiring process.

 Global payroll solutions can simplify payroll management